arjunkhode/React-Notes/readme.md

 export default Welcome;
 ```

+Once a component is exported, it can be imported by other components.

 ## Props

 Conceptually, components accept arbitrary inputs (called "props") and return React elements describing what should appear on the screen.